2024 South Korean martial law crisis: Suicide attempt of Kim Yong-hyun

-Trial of Yoon Suk Yeol
+Trials

 Impeachment trial

 On 14 January 2025, South Korea's constitutional court held the first hearing to determine if Yoon will be formally removed from office.
 The hearing was adjourned as it could not proceed without Yoon's presence.
 On the morning of 15 January, Yoon was arrested at his residence where he had been since the impeachment.
 Police used wire-cutters and ladders to enter Yoon's residence in order to bypass barricades and barbed wire fortifications.
-After his arrest Yoon was brought to the CIO, where he agreed to an interrogation.
-Yoon was the country's first sitting president to be arrested.
+After his arrest Yoon was brought to the Corruption Investigation Office (CIO), where he agreed to an interrogation.
+Yoon is the country's first sitting president to be arrested.
 On 18 January, supporters of Yoon clashed with police outside the Seoul Western District Court before storming the courthouse after his detention was extended.
 On 21 January, Yoon attended the impeachment trial for the first time, during which he denied ordering soldiers to interfere with the proceedings of the National Assembly against the martial law declaration.

 On 23 January, the CIO recommended that Yoon be charged with "leading an insurrection and abuse of power".
 On the same day, Yoon appeared at the impeachment trial again, with former Defense Minister Kim Yong-hyun present as a witness.
 Kim denied allegations that Yoon had ordered the military to storm the National Assembly to prevent lawmakers from convening and passing a resolution nullifying martial law.
 However, he admitted to recommending declaring martial law to Yoon and to writing a note to Finance Minister Choi Sang-mok, instructing the establishment of an emergency legislative body during martial law.
-Alongside Yoon, Kim was also accused of ordering lawmakers to be dragged out of the parliament, to which Kim responded with; "The situation was very chaotic, I thought someone might get crushed to death.
+Alongside Yoon, Kim was also accused of ordering lawmakers to be dragged out of the parliament.
+Kim responded: "The situation was very chaotic, I thought someone might get crushed to death.
 So I said to pull them out for now to reduce the risk of serious harm.
-That’s what I meant."
+That's what I meant."

 Yoon was indicted on the insurrection charges on 26 January.
-His case was assigned by the Seoul Central District Court to its criminal collegiate division 25, which also handles martial law-related criminal charges against Kim Yong-hyun, Cho Ji-ho, and Kim Bong-sik.

-On 4 February, Yoon's defense team requested the court to cancel his arrest.
+His case was assigned by the Seoul Central District Court to its criminal collegiate division 25, which also handled martial law-related criminal charges against Kim Yong-hyun, Cho Ji-ho, and Kim Bong-sik.
+On 20 February, Yoon's criminal trial began, making him the first incumbent president of South Korea to stand trial in a criminal case.
+On 25 February, the last day of the impeachment trial, Yoon issued an apology on the last day of the impeachment trial, and continued to defend his actions.

-Seoul Central District Court (ordinary criminal court) held its first preparatory hearing on Yoon's case on 20 February, which lasted only 13 minutes.
-There was heavy security around the court building, following the Seoul Western District Court riot.